Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 - Create a class method named `from_dict` in `book.py`
 - Refactor the code for creating a `Book` model in the `create_book` route to use `from_dict`

-To do this we will follow the same steps of planning then executing a refactor, as outlined on the previous lesson.
+To do this we will follow the same steps of planning then executing a refactor as outlined in the previous lesson.

 ## Branches